 The next mixes are the opposites from the colour wheel mixed together.
 Most neutralise each other beautifully, creating wonderful neutralised red, oranges and yellows which are of course Indian and venetian red hues, yellow ochre, raw sienna and raw umber hues and burnt sienna and burnt orange hues.
 If you know how to mix them, you don't need to have the earth pigments in a palette, though painting is faster and simpler if you do.

 Another really important mix is shown above - number 9.
-This mix of Phthalo Green BS and Pyrrol Crimson creates a fabulous black, along with a range of deep aubergine and plumb colours that are otherwise not easy to create.
-It also creates a deep perylene green hue - fantastic for deep foliage shadows.
+This mix of Phthalo Green BS and Pyrrol Crimson creates a fabulous rich black, that I mix as a pre-mix if I am working with a lot of dark passages (Jane's Black R/G).
+Adjusting the balance slightly to the red side creates a range of deep aubergine and plumb colours that are otherwise not easy to create.
+It also creates a deep perylene green hue if adjusted to the green side - fantastic for deep foliage shadows.
 I have other pages that test out different crimson mixes but chose the single pigment Pyrrol Crimson.
 So I find that 3 reds - a warm, a crimson and a pink/rose red really is ideal for maximum mixing options.